 Backblaze is a high-powered cloud backup service which provides unlimited storage with no file size limits for a very fair price.

-Install the Backblaze desktop app (there's no backup for mobile devices, unfortunately) and it immediately scans for important files, and begins uploading them.
+Install the Backblaze desktop app and it immediately scans for important files, and begins uploading them.
 You're able to take manual control, if you like, but we found it simpler to let Backblaze handle everything automatically.

 The initial transfer of data to the web can take a long time, but our tests found impressive upload speeds kept delays to a minimum.
 And on the download front, if you need your data in a hurry, Backblaze will ship up to 8TB to your door on a USB drive.